 The rules and regulations relating to architects, including the authority of the California Architects Board (Board), are set forth in the Architects Practice Act (Act) and the Board’s implementing regulations.
+All citations refer to the version in effect at the time of the violation.

 The Board has an active enforcement program designed to ensure that the laws governing the practice of architecture are enforced in a fair and judicious manner.
 The program entails consumer education publications, a local building official support program, and professional information outreach designed to prevent and assist in the early detection of violations.